datashaman/larabuild/README.md

     php artisan passport:keys

+Create an admin user:

+    php artisan larabuild:user name email password --roles=admin

+Generate a Bearer access token:

+    php artisan larabuild:access-token tokenName [--id=userId] [--email=userEmail]

+Either _id_ or _email_ must be specified. _tokenName_ should represent the GraphQL client, so _playground_ will do.

-Assuming you use valet, open the [GraphQL playground](http://larabuild.test/graphql-playground) to start using the GraphQL API.
+Assuming you use valet, open the [GraphQL playground](http://larabuild.test/graphql-playground).

+Edit the _HTTP HEADERS_ and add an _Authorization_ header:

+    {
+        "Authorization": "Bearer token"
+    }

+If you use a client other than the playground, you might have to add another header:

+    {
+        "X-Requested-With": "XMLHttpRequest"
+    }

+Replace the word _token_ with the output from the command above.

+Congratulations, you're connected to the GraphQL API!

 ## Screenshots